Best things to do in Dallas

 Why go?
 If y’all have ever fancied a bona fide Stetson, bolo tie or cowhide boots, Wild Bill’s Western Store can hook you up.
 Just going into the store—life-size longhorn cow and all—is a Texan experience in itself, and they’ll even serve you a cold Texas Shiner Bock beer while you shop.

 What is it?
-This serene space in the middle of the Arts District is home to one of the finest collections of modern and contemporary art in the world.
+This calming space is nestled within Dallas's Arts District and is home to one of the finest collections of modern and contemporary art in the world.
+With permanent collections and temporary exhibitions too, there's a little bit of something for everyone, year-round.

 What is it?
 This glitzy saloon offers popular line-dancing lessons nearly every night of the week.